 We've all had a bad day.
 Things don't always go the way we plan in our everyday lives, and that can often spill into our professional lives.
-For small business owners, a bad day can end up affecting your customers' experience, leading to one of the more difficult things to deal with in our tech-infused world – a bad online review.
+For small business owners, a bad day can affect your customers' experience, leading to one of the more difficult things to deal with in our tech-infused world – a bad online review.

-A 2018 local consumer review survey conducted by BrightLocal showed that approximately 86 percent of consumers read reviews for local businesses.
-In addition, "80 percent of 18- to 34-year-olds have written online reviews," while 91 percent of that demographic trusts online reviews as much as word-of-mouth.
+Approximately 86% of consumers read reviews for local businesses.
+In addition, "80% of 18- to 34-year-olds have written online reviews," while 91% of that demographic trusts online reviews as much as word-of-mouth.

 Since customer reviews live on the internet in perpetuity, it's important for small business owners to try to steer the narrative surrounding their business.
-That means breaking out your keyboards and responding to critics.
+That means responding to critics.

 "By monitoring and responding to reviews, a manager can make sure that when negative reviews come in – as they inevitably will – they can respond constructively and maybe even raise their firm's rating along the way," wrote the authors of a 2018 Harvard Business Review study titled "Replying to Customer Reviews Results in Better Ratings."

-After looking into why that was the case, the authors of the HBR study suggest those better rankings came regardless of whether management was responding to positive or negative feedback.
+After looking into why that was the case, the authors suggest those better rankings came regardless of whether management was responding to positive or negative feedback.
 In fact, analysis suggested to the authors that responding to positive reviews "has the same benefits" as responding to negative comments.

-These findings, they say, come from people's natural aversion to conflict.
+These findings, the study reads, come from people's natural aversion to conflict.

 "If the consumer notices a manager responding to past reviews, they might decide not to leave a trivial or unsubstantiated negative review, to avoid a potentially uncomfortable online interaction with the manager," the study's authors wrote.
 "Even though reviewers don't have to meet the manager in person, an online interaction between the two parties is permanently recorded and available for anyone to read in the future.
 To avoid situations like this, some consumers might choose not to leave a negative review."